Theme Structure Review

 How should I review my theme structure?

 Please directly @ mention in a comment your ML Ops Analysts with any feedback/change requests.
-There is also a Status column to help us track what type of change has been requested and where.

 We recommend sharing the theme structure only with those stakeholders who will also be responsible for reviewing tagging (a smaller group ensures alignment and version control).